Robert Coryndon: Kenya

 The dual policy later became the official basis for administering the colony.

 Churchill gave Coryndon the mandate of solving the "Indian question" in Kenya.

 Churchill was in favour of white settlement, although not of self-government.
 However, he saw a need for Indian settlers to act as merchants.
-There was a growing influx of Indians into Nairobi's city center in the 1920s, working as shopkeepers, railway workers, government clerks and small-scale manufacturers.
+There was a growing influx of Indians into Nairobi's city centre in the 1920s, working as shopkeepers, railway workers, government clerks and small-scale manufacturers.
 In response, the whites moved out to the Upper Nairobi western suburbs.

 The Indians were pressing for similar political rights to those of the white settlers.

 The Imperial government response was to seek a way to set educational and property or income qualifications that would result in about 10% of Indians getting the vote, and defining qualifications for candidates that would ensure a solid majority of Europeans while allowing some Indian elected officials.

 Coryndon presented these proposals at a meeting of representatives of the European community in Nairobi, who unanimously rejected them.
 Before agreeing to put the matter to the vote in the legislature, they insisted that measures had to be enacted to restrict further Indian immigration.

 Coryndon was appointed CMG in 1911 and KCMG in 1919.

 He died in Nairobi on 10 February 1925.

 On 17 February 1925 the Kenyan Legislative Council granted an annual allowance of 500 pounds to Lady Coryndon for life or until she remarried, two hundred pounds to each of his three sons until they reached the age of 21, and one hundred pounds to his daughter until she married or reached the age of 21.